ppratimdas/pyloader/README.txt

 	basictest.py - Extendable class containing host of useful methods for testing tensiontest.py - Example use of BasicTest in the form of a simple tension test.

-The only prerequesite is pySerial.
-This must be installed seperately.
+The only prerequisite is pySerial.
+This must be installed separately.

 Full documentation in HTML form is available in the docs folder.